 And here is a brief recap of the other early tete-a-tetes:

-Chapter 2 of S&S, when Fanny & John Dashwood have a tete-a-tete in their carriage, and discuss, in their horrible way, the welfare of John’s sisters and stepmother.
+Chapter 2 of S&S, when Fanny & John Dashwood have a tete-a-tete, and discuss, in their horrible way, the welfare of John’s sisters and stepmother.

 Chapter 5 of Emma, when Mrs. Weston and Mr. Knightley have a tete-a-tete at Randalls, and discuss Emma in a very enigmatic way.